 Heritage 12 Light Two Tier

-These chandeliers should be hung in barns with vaulted ceilings, and placed at a height where they can’t disturbed by mounted riders, hay trucks pulling into barn aisles, or errant streams of water from a stray hose.
+These chandeliers should be hung in barns with vaulted ceilings, and placed at a height where they can’t be disturbed by mounted riders, hay trucks pulling into barn aisles, or errant streams of water from a spraying hose.

-For a little extra security, consider a chandelier in the caged style that’s currently popular.
+For a little extra security, consider adding a stable chandelier in the caged style that’s currently popular.
 The caged chandeliers offer a modern look that has a still traditional vibe that works well in barns.
-The caged design means that if it IS bumped by a piece of machinery, the elecrical and bumbs will be protected while the cage takes the impact of the hit.
+The caged design means that if it IS bumped by a piece of machinery, the electrical and bulbs will be protected while the cage takes the impact of the hit.

 Turbinio Ten Light 37 diam. x 46.75H in.
 (This one gets an A+ for barn use since it’s rated for damp locations!)